All Episodes

 The neighborhoods are nicer.

-And so you when you went to these towns they would what strikes you about going to towns and countries like that is they're covered in trash.
+And so when you went to these towns, what strikes you about going to towns in countries like that is they're covered in trash.

 You go into what would be a middle-class cul-de-sac in an American town, and it's full of garbage.